Recycling and waste

 Please check the Recycle Now webpages to find out what you can recycle and where.

 Liverpool Hope University has introduced centralised recycling facilities across the campuses in teaching areas, offices and circulation spaces, so that staff and students are never too far away from a recycling station.
-There are four separate receptacles for recycling paper (Blue lid), plastic bottles (Yellow lid) and food and drinks cans (Red lid).
-Waste that cannot be recycled (including takeaway cups and food wrappers) is collected separately at the same station (Black lid).
+There are five separate receptacles for waste and recycling : paper and card (Blue lid), plastics (Yellow lid), food and drinks cans (Red lid) and food waste (Food waste) caddy.
+Waste that cannot be recycled (including takeaway cups and food wrappers) is collected separately (Black lid).
 Cardboard is also collected, but it must be flattened and left by the recycling stations before it is collected.

 Staff offices